-In other study by Bryan Cave of data breach class actions,
+Another study by Bryan Cave on data breach class actions

-California is the top-choice litigation forum regardless of the
+shows California is the top-choice litigation forum regardless of

-location of defendant.
-The Northern District of California and
+the location of defendant.
+The Northern District of California

-the Central District of California saw 28% of all class action
+and the Central District of California saw 28% of all class

 California needs class action reform at both the state and